TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

         self.spinBox = Spinbox(self.MainMidWindow, from_=0, to=180, width = 5, bg = 'snow')
         self.spinBox.place(x=150,y=200)

-        self.sensorButton = Button(self.MainMidWindow, text = 'Load', command = self.useSensor, bg = 'snow', height = 1)
+        self.sensorButton = Button(self.MainMidWindow, text = 'Load', command = self.useSensorData, bg = 'snow', height = 1)
         self.sensorButton.place(x=220, y=100)
 ```
 The submit button takes the value that was put into the spinbox and then displays that number and a color to show if that temperature is fine or is too hot.
-This is done in the function useSensor and looks like this:
+This is done in the function useSensorData and looks like this:
 ```
-        def useSensor(self):
+        def useSensorData(self):
             self.spinTemp = float(self.spinBox.get())
             if (float(self.spinTemp) < 90):
                 self.temperature.set(str(self.spinBox.get())+" C"+degree_sign)